Antony-M1/image_upscaler/README.md

 # Image Inpainting and Upscaling API

-This project provides a FastAPI-based service for image upscaling using a pre-trained Stable Diffusion model.
-It allows users to upload low-resolution images, which are then processed and upscaled using NVIDIA GPU acceleration for optimal performance.
+This project provides a FastAPI-based service for both image inpainting and upscaling using pre-trained Stable Diffusion models.
+It allows users to upload low-resolution images for upscaling, or submit images with masks for inpainting.
+NVIDIA GPU acceleration is utilized for optimal performance.

 <details>
   <summary><b>Example Output</b></summary>

 ![image_2024_09_12T14_03_41_124Z](https://github.com/user-attachments/assets/3637a498-3132-4bfa-818d-81aa9c619341)

 </details>